Take folic acid before you're pregnant

 Can you get folic acid from food?

 Yes.
 Some flour, breads, cereals and pasta have folic acid added to them.
 Look for “fortified” or “enriched” on the package to know if the product has folic acid in it.
-Even if you eat fortified or enriched foods, be sure to keep taking your multivitamin or prenatal vitamin with folic acid.

 You also can get folic acid from some fruits and vegetables.
 When folic acid is naturally in a food, it’s called folate.
 Foods that are good sources of folate are: